Exam Board: Cambridge Assessment International Education.

-Fieldwork is carried out in Year 10 involving a 3 day residential field trip to a field studies centre.
+Fieldwork is carried out in Lower Fifth involving a three-day residential field trip to a field studies centre.
 This will aid students in their completion of the coursework.
 The field studies centres have expert staff with a wealth of experience in geographical fieldwork.
 Field trips are not just about work however, they are very popular with the students as they also learn good team work skills and make good friendships within their peer group.

 Theme 1 – Population & Settlement

 Topic 1: Population & Migration – Population growth / Over & under population, Case Study 1: Nigeria, Case Study 2: Australia, Causes of a change in population size, Population change, Case Study 3: Niger Case Study 4: Russia, Migration, The impacts of migration, Case Study 5: Qatar, Population pyramids, Case Study 6: Italy,

 Population density, Case Study 7: Japan, Case Study 8: Namibia.